lukedoolittle/aggregator/ReadMe.md

 A cross platform framework for collecting personal data from various sources including web apis (OAuth), bluetooth devices, and smartphone embedded sensors (GPS, SMS, etc)

 # NuGet
-You can get Material by [grabbing the latest NuGet package](#https://www.nuget.org/packages/Quantfabric.Material/) currently available for .NET 4.5, Xamarin.Android, and Xamarin.iOS (Windows UWP and Xamarin.Forms in progress)
+You can get Material by [grabbing the latest NuGet package](#https://www.nuget.org/packages/Quantfabric.Material/) currently available for .NET 4.5, Xamarin.Android, Xamarin.iOS, and Windows UWP (Xamarin.Forms in progress)

 ## What is your usage scenario?
 1. [I have a mobile/desktop app and I want to use an OAuth1 authentication provider (ie Login with Twitter)](#oauth1_app)